-The subscription model reached software development a few years ago and it has matured enough in 2026 to be worth understanding properly.
-Not as a trend, but as a procurement model with specific strengths, specific limits, and a set of questions you should ask before signing anything.
+A software development subscription is a flat monthly fee for a defined scope of ongoing development, delivered in short cycles.
+The model has matured enough by 2026 to be worth understanding properly, not as a trend, but as a procurement model with specific strengths, specific limits, and a set of questions you should ask before signing anything.

 I offer a software development subscription starting at $3,499 per month.
-I also have 16 years and more than 250 projects of context on what works and what does not in recurring development relationships.
+I have 16 years and 250 plus projects of context on what works in recurring development relationships.
 This guide is the honest version.

 TL;DR

-• The model works best for funded startups and growth-stage companies with continuous product needs and no full-time technical leadership yet.
+- The model fits funded startups and growth-stage companies with continuous product needs and no full-time technical leadership yet.

-• Key things to evaluate: who does the actual work, what is explicitly included, what is the delivery cadence, and how do you exit if it is not working.
+- Key things to evaluate: who does the actual work, what is explicitly included, the delivery cadence, and the exit terms if it is not working.

-• Subscriptions are not cheaper than hiring — they are faster to start and carry far less operational overhead, which makes the total cost comparison favor subscriptions for most pre-Series A companies.
+- Subscriptions are not cheaper per hour than hiring.
+They are faster to start and carry far less operational overhead, which is why the total cost favors subscriptions for most pre-Series A companies.

-• My own subscription starts at $3,499 per month for senior full-stack development on a two-week delivery cycle.
+- My subscription starts at $3,499 per month for senior full-stack development on a 2 to 4 day delivery cycle.
+Pro tier is $4,500 per month.

 What is a software development subscription?

 A software development subscription is a recurring monthly engagement where you pay a flat fee and receive a defined amount of development work.
-The work is delivered in short cycles — typically one to two weeks — with specific deliverables agreed at the start of each cycle.
+Work is delivered in short cycles, typically 2 to 4 days for individual deliverables or two-week sprints for larger feature work, with specific outcomes agreed at the start of each cycle.

 The model borrows from two established ideas.
-From agencies, it takes the ongoing relationship and managed delivery process.
-From productized services, it takes the flat pricing, defined scope, and clear expectations.
-The result is something that feels closer to having an engineer on staff than buying a project, but without the hiring, HR, and management overhead of a full-time employee.
+From agencies, it takes the ongoing relationship and managed delivery.
+From productized services, it takes the flat pricing and clear expectations.
+The result feels closer to having an engineer on staff than buying a project, without the hiring, HR, and management overhead.

-Providers of software development subscriptions range from solo senior engineers to small agencies of three to five people.
-The quality, scope, and delivery model vary significantly.
-This guide will help you tell them apart.
+Providers range from solo senior engineers to small agencies of three to five people.
+Quality, scope, and delivery model vary a lot.
+This guide helps you tell them apart.

 How the subscription model works in practice